garethltm/obsibrain/sc900/Microsoft Entra Permissions Management.md

 ## Key reasons
 1. Organizations are increasingly adopting multicloud strategy & are struggling with the lack of visibility & the increasing complexity of managing access permissions.
 2. With the proliferation of identities & cloud services, the number of high-risk cloud permissions is exploding, expanding the attack surface for organizations
+3. IT security teams are under increased pressure to ensure access to their expanding cloud estate is secure & compliant.
+4.